chandan5362/Blog/MyBlog/content/static/portfolio.md

 <div style="text-align:center; color:blue;"><h3>Open to Work</h3></div>

-In case you want to collaborate with me on some cool projects or research topic, please drop a mail or leave a message on [linkedin](https://www.linkedin.com/in/chandan5362/).
+In case you want to collaborate with me on some projects or research topic, please drop a mail or leave a message on [linkedin](https://www.linkedin.com/in/chandan5362/).

 Email : chandanraj559@gmail.com